 How to make Vegan ice cream sandwiches:

-To make the crispy chocolate coating, simply melt the chocolate with a little coconut oil, and toss in a few chopped almonds if desired.
+- The chocolate.
+Chocolate dipped ice cream sandwiches > naked ice cream sandwiches – ALWAYS.
+My coating is made from melted chocolate with a little coconut oil, and some chopped almonds.
 As coconut oil has a high melting point it is solid at low temperatures, so this makes our chocolate coating crisp and crunchy (think magnum chocolate!)